folio-org/folio-install/kubernetes-rancher/readme.md

 ### Okapi Notes:

-Running in "clustered mode", but is not currently clustering.<br/>
+-Running in "clustered mode", but is not currently clustering.<br/>
-Workload running as 3 pods that share database.<br/>
+-Workload running as 3 pods that share database.<br/>
-Initially spin up one Okapi pod, do the deployment jobs, then can scale out Okapi's pods and they will each pick up the tenants/discovery/proxy services.<br/>
+-Initially spin up one Okapi pod, do the deployment jobs, then can scale out Okapi's pods and they will each pick up the tenants/discovery/proxy services.<br/>
-After single Okapi pod has been initialized, set Workload environment variable for InitDB to false for future pod scalability.<br/>
+-After single Okapi pod has been initialized, set Workload environment variable for InitDB to false for future pod scalability.<br/>
-Running Okapi with 'ClusterIP' type of port mapping, and Clusterhost IP environment variable set to the assigned 'ClusterIP' of the service as given by Kubernetes/Rancher.<br/>
+-Running Okapi with 'ClusterIP' type of port mapping, and Clusterhost IP environment variable set to the assigned 'ClusterIP' of the service as given by Kubernetes/Rancher.<br/>

 #### Okapi Workload environment variables: